 Q4.
 Can I switch from a fixed-term lease to month-to-month?

 Yes, it is feasible to swap if both the renter and the landlord agree.
 In many cases, if no new lease is signed, fixed leases automatically transform to month-to-month once the term finishes.
-Alternatively, both sides can decide to add an addendum or sign a month-to-month agreement instead of agreeing to terminate the fixed lease early.
+Alternatively, both sides can decide to add a lease addendum or sign a month-to-month rent agreement instead of agreeing to terminate the fixed lease